Code-Institute-Submissions/Anya-Karin/README.md

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z Media
+The text for se--ction Y was copied from the Wikipedia article Z Media
 The photos used in this site were obtained from ...
 Acknowledgements